okhlybov/bitferry/README.md

 <div align="right"><i>Ein Backup ist kein Backup</i></div>

-The [Bitferry](https://github.com/okhlybov/bitferry) is aimed at establishing the automatized file replication/backup routes between multiple endpoints where the latter can be the local directories, online cloud remotes or portable offline storages.
+The [Bitferry](https://github.com/okhlybov/bitferry) is aimed at establishing the automated file replication/backup routes between multiple endpoints where the latter can be the local directories, online cloud remotes or portable offline storages.

 The intended usage ranges from maintaining simple directory copy to another location (disk, mount point) to complex many-to-many (online/offline) data replication/backup solution utilizing portable media as additional data copy and a means of data propagation between the offsites.